mwri/temporalstate/README.md

 Returns an empty list if there are no changes at the specified time.

+If a variable name is specified as an argument, then a single change is returned, or `null` if there is none at the specified time.

 #### after

 Returns the change(s) occurring closest after the specified time.